 As in any switching regulator, layout is very important.
-Rapid switching currents associated with wiring inductance can generate voltage transients which can cause problems.
-For minimal inductance and ground loops, with reference to Functional Block Diagram, the wires indicated by heavy lines must be wide printed-circuit traces and must be kept as short as possible.
-For best results, external components must be placed as close to the switcher IC as possible using ground plane construction or single-point grounding.
+Rapidly switching currents associated with wiring inductance can generate voltage transients which can cause problems.
+For minimal inductance and ground loops, with reference to Test Circuits, the wires indicated by heavy lines must be wide printed circuit traces and must be kept as short as possible.
+For best results, external components must be located as close to the switcher IC as possible using ground plane construction or single point grounding.

-If open core inductors are used, take special care as to the location and positioning of this type of inductor.
+If open-core inductors are used, special care must be taken as to the location and positioning of this type of inductor.
 Allowing the inductor flux to intersect sensitive feedback, IC groundpath and C{OUT} wiring can cause problems.

 When using the adjustable version, take special care as to the location of the feedback resistors and the associated wiring.
-Physically place both resistors near the IC, and route the wiring away from the inductor, especially an open core type of inductor.
+Physically locate both resistors near the IC, and route the wiring away from the inductor, especially an open-core type of inductor.

-11.2 Layout Example
+11.2 Layout Examples